ChrisWphoto/infinity-mirror/README.md

-# Infinity Mirror Bluetooth Controller
+# Draw in Light - Infinity LED Matrix Controller

 ### IOS
 This is a single view app that allows you to connect to an Arduino Bluno board via bluetooth